pavoltravnik/maxims-of-law/maxims-of-law.md

 Potest quis renunciare pro se, et suis, juri quod pro se introductum est. A man may relinquish, for himself and his heirs, a right which was introduced for his own benefit.
 See 1 Bouv.
 Inst. n.
 83.

-Potestas strict interpretatur.
+Potestas stricte interpretatur.
 Power should be strictly interpreted.

 Postestas suprema seipsum dissolvare potest, ligare non potest.
 Supreme power can dissolve, but cannot bind itself.